PurpleCrumpets/ColourPaletteExtractor/README.md

 The latest version of ColourPaletteExtractor can be obtained from [GitHub](https://github.com/PurpleCrumpets/MSc-CS-Project---ColourPaletteExtractor/releases).
-Download the ```zip``` file that best matches your computer's operating system (found under ```Assets```) and extract its contents to a suitable folder.
+Download the ```zip``` file that best matches your computer's operating system (found under ```Assets```) and extract its contents to a suitable location.
 For macOS, simply double-click the ```ColourPaletteExtractor``` application to open it.
 On Windows 10, open the ```ColourPaletteExtractor``` folder and double-click the ```ColourPaletteExtractor.exe``` executable file.